chuleh/AWS_SA/04A-RDS_Overview.md

     * ability to restore any point in time (from oldest backup to 5 minutes ago)
   * 7 days retention (can be increased to 35 days)
 * DB Snapshots
-  * manually trigerred by the user
+  * manually triggered by the user
   * retention of backup for as long as you want

 ⚠️  in a stopped RDS DB you will still pay for storage.
 If you plan to stop for a long time => snapshot and restore instead.